f-linus/voice_gpt/README.md

 pip install -r requirements.txt
 ```

+### API keys

+You need to add your OpenAI and your ElevenLabs API keys to the .env file.

-Once you have installed the dependencies, you can run the voice assistant by running the following command:
+Once you have installed the dependencies and added the API keys, you can run the voice assistant by running the following command:

 python voice_gpt.py